Rajasthan

 Structure

-The fort occupies an area of 2.8 kilometer square and is built atop a hill 180 meters high.
+The fort occupies an area of 2.8 square kilometers and is built atop a hill 180 meters high.
 The Berach River flows next to the fort.
-A distinguishing characteristic of this fort is that it had 84 water bodies, which were used to store a total of 4 billion litres of water.
-These water resources proved useful for the armies and used to fulfill the requirements of around 50,000 soldiers at a time.
-Out of these 84, only 22 are remaining currently.
-The road that leads towards the fort is in a zig-zag shape, rising through the plains.
-Before reaching to this road, visitors have to cross a bridge built over the Gambhir River.
+A distinguishing characteristic of this fort is that it originally had 84 water bodies, which were used to store a total of 4 billion liters of water.
+These water resources were essential for the armies and fulfilled the needs of around 50,000 soldiers at a time.
+Today, only 22 of these water bodies remain.

 What to Do